Color motion picture film: Tinting and manual coloring

 The earliest motion picture stocks were orthochromatic, and recorded blue and green light, but not red.
 Recording all three spectral regions required making film stock panchromatic to some degree.
 As orthochromatic film stock hindered color photography in its beginnings, the first films with color in them used aniline dyes to create artificial color.
 Manual-colored films appeared in 1895 with Thomas Edison's manual-painted Annabelle's Dance for his Kinetoscope viewers.

 Many early filmmakers from the first ten years of film also used this method to some degree.
-George Méliès offered manual-painted prints of his own films at an additional cost over the black-and-white versions, including the visual-effects pioneering A Trip to the Moon (1902).
+Georges Méliès offered manual-painted prints of his own films at an additional cost over the black-and-white versions, including the visual-effects pioneering A Trip to the Moon (1902).
 The film had various parts of the film painted frame-by-frame by twenty-one women in Montreuil in a production-line method.

 The first commercially successful stencil color process was introduced in 1905 by Segundo de Chomón working for Pathé Frères.
 Pathé Color, renamed Pathéchrome in 1929, became one of the most accurate and reliable stencil coloring systems.
 It incorporated an original print of a film with sections cut by pantograph in the appropriate areas for up to six colors by a coloring machine with dye-soaked, velvet rollers.
 After a stencil had been made for the whole film, it was placed into contact with the print to be colored and run at high speed (60 feet per minute) through the coloring (staining) machine.
 The process was repeated for each set of stencils corresponding to a different color.
 By 1910, Pathé had over 400 women employed as stencilers in their Vincennes factory.
 Pathéchrome continued production through the 1930s.

 A more common technique emerged in the early 1910s known as film tinting, a process in which either the emulsion or the film base is dyed, giving the image a uniform monochromatic color.
 This process was popular during the silent era, with specific colors employed for certain narrative effects (red for scenes with fire or firelight, blue for night, etc.).